-5 Key Traits of an Awesome Contact Center
+5 Key Traits of High-Quality Contact Centers

 But number one is really measuring the proper metrics.
 Well, we are all and our industry as a whole is so stuck in service level, average handle time, ASA, talk time.
 And when we hit these metrics, so you know I have an 80/30 today with an average handle time under four minutes, so I had a great day.
-Well, the problem with that is the only thing that you’re measuring is the efficiency of your call centre and the efficiency of your reps.
+Well, the problem with that is the only thing that you’re measuring is the efficiency of your call center and the efficiency of your reps.
 But you’re not listening to the customer experience at all.

 Number three, and I know I’d like to talk about this a little bit more as we go on here, but number three is can you define your culture?
 And everybody talks about, hey, improving the culture.
 But nobody really knows what that means.
-So when you can define your culture and then you have the ability to hire, promote and incent off of that culture, it totally changes what your contact centre can be, from just saying, “Hey, I think this person’s really good.
+So when you can define your culture and then you have the ability to hire, promote and incent off of that culture, it totally changes what your contact center can be, from just saying, “Hey, I think this person’s wonderful.
 They’ve been in the contact industry for a long time.”
 That’s a really important part.
 And I know… I think we’re going to touch on that a little bit later.

 What words are we using?
 How are we saying it?
-Because my saying with my call centre is “the tone is the message”.
+Because my saying with my call center is “the tone is the message”.
 And if your tone is poor, no matter what the experience or the message, and even if the customer gets what they want, if that tone was wrong, the experience was poor.
 So I think those are our five really core key metrics and things that people can strive to have a unique and a cool call center